What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Frequently Asked Question

-What should I do if my toilet is blocked?
+What should I do if the toilet is blocked?

-How can I stop my toilet from becoming blocked?
+Do I have the ability to stop my toilet from getting blocked?

-When should I call an experienced plumber about an unblocking toilet?
+When should I call an experienced plumber to fix a blocked toilet?

-How often should I have my drains cleaned?
+When should I get my drains cleared?

 Additional Information